about indent-based tree structures

 (depth-0 (depth-0 depth-1 (depth-1 depth-2 depth-2) depth-1))

-sub-list prefixes are the roots of sub-trees
+prefixes as the roots of sub-trees

 if nesting depth increases by multiple steps at once like in the following example